mshgayar/myocp/README.md

     - Then install the bootstrap from its ignition files as per below :
       - sudo coreos install /dev/sda --ignition-url http://172.16.255.230:8080/ocp/master.ign --insecure-ignition

+   ### For Worker Machines ( worker01,worker02,worker03)
+    - Please boot from the rhcos-live iso ,
+    - After booting to the iso version , please confirm that the machine IP is assigned from the dhcp server with below details :
+      - hostname : worker01.lab.example.com & IP 172.16.255.234
+      - hostname : worker02.lab.example.com & IP 172.16.255.235
+      - hostname : worker03.lab.example.com & IP 172.16.255.236
+    - Then install the bootstrap from its ignition files as per below :
+      - sudo coreos install /dev/sda --ignition-url http://172.16.255.230:8080/ocp/worker.ign --insecure-ignition